Basic Data Transfer

 int32_t, float

-Table 6 Local-to-global memory transfer and supported data types
+Table 6 Specific paths and supported data types of Local Memory -> Global Memory

 Data Types of the Source and Destination Operands (Same)